thehananbhat/BookStore/README.md

 User can be of two types -
  * Administrator: One who maintains the website
- * Customer: Can buy/sell books
+ * Customer: Can buy or sell books

 The administrator controls the database, remove fake books, remove customers for improper behavior, etc.